epiphronquant/Yahoo-Downloader/README.md

 Tickers inputted need to be in the yahoo finance style found on their website and url.
 Usage of the app should be straightforward.

 Statements downloaded with this app should be treated with a grain of salt.
 Key numbers tend to be correct and grossly incorrect numbers have been deleted.
+I would suggest using XueQiu downloader to get such data.

 Various Other Information is quite accurate and can download a lot of information on stocks ranging from key valuation ratios to where their headquarters is located.